Part 2: Is Nail-down Installation The Best?

 Why is nail-down and staple-down installation the best way to go?

-Nailing or stapling down wood floor is the most common and preferred install method for wood floor professionals if a wood subfloor in form of plywood or OSB exists in the house.
+Nailing or stapling down the wood floor is the most common and preferred installation method for wood floor professionals if a wood subfloor in the form of plywood or OSB exists in the house.
 While installing 3/4” solid hardwood flooring, 2″ long nails or staples should be used.
 Shorter 1-3/4″ or 1-1/2″ nails might be used for thinner wood flooring like engineered wood floors.
 Each plank or strip has to be nailed every 8″ and 3″ from both ends of the plank.

 The last advantage which is valued highly by professionals but often overlooked is the improved look and feel of having a flush mount transition.
 Flush-in transitional moldings and vents can be used instead of overlap moldings and drop-in vents.
-The finished wood floor job can be more appealing to your home compared to floating install.
+The finished wood floor job can be more appealing to your home compared to the floating install.

 To learn more about floating installation or glue down installation see our other post Part 1 & Part 3.